Brian Hornbuckle: Experiences

 Our group did a lot fun things together.

-This program pays a competitive stipend.
+This program paid a stipend.

 - NSF REU Program at ISU Microelectronics Research Center